ianhorswill/DPGD/Source/10 Introduction/30 Declarative programming examples/10 examples grammar.md

 ## Parsing

 A more pervasive use case is to build parsers for compilers.
 Parsing programming languages is hard.
-Even writing something simple like a parser for arithmetic expressions is difficult, since the program can only read one token at a time but the correct interpretation of the current token often depends on tokens the program hasn’t read yet.
+Even writing something simple like a parser for arithmetic expressions is difficult.
+The program can only read one token at a time, but the correct interpretation of the current token often depends on tokens the program hasn’t read yet.
 Standard practice is to write a grammar for the language to be parsed, such as:
 ```step
 Expression: [Expression] + [Expression]
 Expression: [Expression] - [Expression]